AbUndMax/SNVcaller/README.md

 # SNVcaller
-A pipeline for calling SNVs from RNA-seq data
+A batch program for calling filter SNVs from pileup files to Variant Call Format (VCF) files.

 ## Running
 start the program by running the following command: